beginning of content

 Homemade salad dressing made with extra virgin olive oil and lemon or balsamic vinegar

-• Extra virgin olive oil is loaded with antioxidants and has proven benefits for weight control and heart health.
+• Extra virgin olive oil is rich in antioxidants and has proven benefits for weight control and heart health.

 • Store-bought dressings can contain large amounts of sugar too.